Companion

 When you want to set up an opportunity that can be leveraged later by you and your allies, make a Check to see how it plays out.

-• With 1+ Hits: Your character succeeds at their action and creates an advantage for each Hit you rolled.
+- 2+ Hits: Your character succeeds at their action and creates an advantage for each Hit rolled.
 Your character or your allies may consume these advantages when making a Check that acts on the opportunity.
 When doing so, each advantage adds 1D to the roll.

-• With 0 Hits: Your character fails their action.
+- 0 Hits: Your character fails their action and there is a cost.

 You may track advantages with a die if you wish.